Leviathan3311/VietNamese-ID-card---international-passport-ocr-and-face-recognition/README.md

-## VietName ID card and Passport OCR
+## VietNam ID card and Passport OCR
 This project has been built completely as a basic app by Nodejs.
 Having 2 models about ocr, one is for VietNam ID card (main.py), the other is for passport (passport_ocr_code.py).
 ## To use
 Clone this repository then download all the requirements